morcibacsi/PSACANBridge/readme.md

 ### Configuration page

 The software contains an access point named PSACANBridge.
 If you connect to it it will present a captive portal (or you can point your browser to http://192.168.100.1).
 You can set some aspects of the software.
 The content of the webpage can be found in the Helpers\WWWData.h file (as a gzipped byte array).
 It is written in Preact using TypeScript.
-The source code can be found in [this repository][psacanbridgecontrol].
+The source code can be found in [this repository][psacanbridgesetup].

 ### Building the project